-As many will already know the North Norfolk railway operates between Sheringham and Holt.
+As many will already know the North Norfolk Railway operates between Sheringham and Holt.
 It runs along the old Midland and Great Northern Main Line which network used to operate between Peterborough and Yarmouth via Melton Constable.
 It had a charm of its own with its Express services meandering across countryside.
 The beauty of this railway was completely lost on those striving for profit and sadly the system was closed in 1959.
 Fortunately, the foresight and determination of railway enthusiasts from the mid 1960’s means we are able to enjoy travelling over a section of this Midland and Great Northern Line.
 I like to do some research on railways before I visit them and in this case I found reading The North Norfolk Railway: A Nostalgic Trip Along the Whole Route from South Lynn to Cromer from Amazon was very valuable.

 This named train “The East Anglian” was introduced in 1937.
 It was suspended during World War II although reinstated again in 1946.
 Up until 1951, the down service from Liverpool Street departed at 6:40pm.
 With the introduction of Britannia Pacific’s in 1951, a complete recast of the Eastern Regions’ timetable saw the departure brought forward by 10 minutes.
 In the up direction, departure from Norwich Thorpe was originally 11:55.
 It was moved forward by 10 minutes during the timetable recasting.
 At its introduction there were six purpose built LNER carriages which included 1st and 3rd class accommodation as well as kitchen cars.
 Post-war the formation was increased by two further coaches from normal stock.
 Originally the train was hauled by one of two B17 Sandringham class locomotives that were streamlined in the same way as the famous A4 Class Pacifics.
 One of these, 2859, was called “East Anglian” like the train it hauled.